OscarZhou0107/db-in-k8s/README.md

     - Process all requests through this connection
     - Keep a connection/session state
     - Receive a single request, process the request, and send one response back
-    - For sequencer action, send a request to Sequencer and wait for reply
+    - For Sequencer action, send a request to Sequencer and wait for reply
-    - For dbproxy action, send a requst to dispatcher and wait for reply
+    - For Dbproxy action, send a requst to dispatcher and wait for reply
     - Manages a `DispatcherAddr` object to the Dispatcher
   - Manages a pool connection to Sequencer
   - Lifetime is till all incoming connections are closed if the max connection is set